0xprinc/checks-while-hacks/README.md

 ## Unexpected implementations and Outputs from already deployed contracts
 1. Most price feeds use `Chainlink` as their price feed which sometimes return the values at `8 decimal` numbers, so while scaling the output with a general formula using 1e12 or 1e18 will not be applicable.
-2. Some tokens like `PAXG`, `USDT` have fee-on-transfer in-built which makes them transfer less tokens than the argument passed
+2. Some tokens like `PAXG`, `USDT` have fee-on-transfer in-built which makes them transfer less tokens than the argument passed.
+So to get the exact value of transfer tokens we have to fetch the balance of the receiving contract twice(one before transfer and one after) and also a non-reentrant to protect against ERC-777 tokens
+3. Tokens like `USDT`, `KNC` have a `preApproval allowance`(before safe-approval) which is either set to `0` or `type(uint256).max`, at any other value, the safe-approval will revert.
+So we have to use `forceApproval Allowance` to mitigate this problem and to generalize any token approval in our protocol.

 ## External Calls